nus-cs2113-AY2223S2/tp/docs/DeveloperGuide.md

 ##### Creating a request

-- To create a request, simply instantiate `seedu.pocketpal.communication.Request` with the desired request method.
+- To create a request, simply instantiate `pocketpal.communication.pocketpal.Request` with the desired request method.
 - If there are any parameters associated with the request, you may add them using `addParam()`